Wake up. Take a shower. Go to the kitchen for your morning glass of orange juice.

 Before reaching for that OJ, you may want to rethink and grab a piece of fruit instead.

-“People often think fruit juices give you those important nutrients you need to maintain a healthy lifestyle,” said Leslie Bonci, director of sports nutrition at UPMC Center for Sports Medicine.
+“People often think fruit juices give you those important nutrients you need to maintain a healthy lifestyle,” said Leslie Bonci, director of sports nutrition at UPMC Sports Medicine.
 “But actually, consuming the whole fruit is healthier.”

 Why?
 Because the liquid forms often lack two important things: fiber and fruit skin.
 With breakfast being one of the most important meals of the day, it’s crucial to kick-off your morning by eating something that is both nutritious, energizing and tasty.